HimanshuxD79/HimanshuxD79/README.md

 - 🔭 Currently a Student at NIT Hamirpur
 - 🌱 I’m currently learning FullStack Web Development
-- 👯 I’m looking to work React or Django based projects
+- 👯 I’m looking to work on React or Django based projects
 - 🥅 2022 Goals: Explore More  about Web-D.
 - ⚡ Fun fact: I love to watch anime